 Given a measurement, what was the switch setting?
 We've seen that because of variability in the measurement, it is impossible to answer this question correctly every time just from the data.
-However, we can ask how the decision should be made so that an observer is correct as often as possible.
+However, we can ask how the decision should be made so that an observer is correct as often as possible (equivalent to minimizing the probability of error).
 More precisely, we can ask: